oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 # Conclusion
 During this project I learned how to work with a rather hard to research archive, from the IISG.
 Learned new software; Blender, to make models of the artefacts.
 Unity, combined with Visual Studio to make a video game.
 I found out that making a proper functioning video game is quite a tedious and time consuming thing, but also a rewarding experience.

-You might have a nice conclusive observation to share at the end :)

 ## Bibliography
 Of course, as with all research work please include a good bibliography with links, and any references that were used or might give additional depth to the work.